 Whitefish is popular for a number of reasons.
 It’s a ski town, has a beautiful downtown area, and offers easy access to Glacier National Park.
 In addition, there are plenty of things to do in Whitefish all year round.
 For a fun mountain town, it definitely fits the bill.

 There are a few different options for places to stay in Whitefish.
-Favorites include staying downtown or at the lake in a hotel lodge, or Airbnb.
+Favorites include staying downtown or at the lake in a hotel lodge.
 In the summer, you also have a lot of camping options nearby.
 In the summer, options fill up quickly so try to make a reservation as early as possible.

 Now You Know What to Do in Whitefish, MT